Executive Authority (External Relations) Act 1936: Background and provisions of the Act

 More particularly, the Act stipulated (s.
 3(1)) that:

 so long as Saorstát Éireann ([i.e. the Irish Free State) is associated with the following nations, that is to say, Australia, Canada, Great Britain, New Zealand and South Africa [i.e. the dominions then within the Commonwealth], and so long as the King recognised by those nations as the symbol of their co-operation continues to act on behalf of each of those nations (on the advice of the several Governments thereof) for the purposes of the appointment of diplomatic and consular representatives and the conclusion of international agreements, the King so recognised may, and is hereby authorised to, act on behalf of Saorstát Éireann for the like purposes as and when advised by the Executive Council so to do.

-It was in that manner specifically provided that so long as the Irish Free State was associated with the members of the British Commonwealth and so long as the members of the Commonwealth continue to recognise the King as the symbol of their special relationship and the King acts on their behalf in the sphere of external affairs, the King shall continue to act in the external relations of the Irish Free State.
+It was in that manner specifically provided that so long as the Irish Free State was associated with the members of the British Commonwealth and so long as the members of the Commonwealth continue to recognise the king as the symbol of their special relationship and the king acts on their behalf in the sphere of external affairs, the king shall continue to act in the external relations of the Irish Free State.
 The meaning of this provision was a matter of considerable uncertainty.

-The Act also brought King Edward VIII's Instrument of Abdication into effect for the purposes of Irish law (s.
+The act also brought King Edward VIII's Instrument of Abdication into effect for the purposes of Irish law (s.
 3(2)).
-Due to the Act's phrasing, King Edward VIII's abdication was actually back-dated to the day before that on which it took effect in the United Kingdom and most of the other Dominions.

 Executive Powers (Consequential Provisions) Act 1937

-Unfortunately the speed with which the 1936 Act was passed also meant that some serious legal matters had been overlooked by the draughtsmen, touching on the top of the Irish legal hierarchy.
+The speed with which the 1936 act was passed also meant that some serious legal matters had been overlooked by the draughtsmen, touching on the top of the Irish legal hierarchy.
 In May 1937 these were covered by the Executive Powers (Consequential Provisions) Act 1937.
-As the Governor-Generalship had not been actually abolished by the 1936 Act, this Act was required to validate the otherwise-unlawful appointment of the Chief Justice of Ireland Timothy Sullivan.
+As the governor-generalship had not been actually abolished by the 1936 Act, this act was required to validate the otherwise-unlawful appointment of the Chief Justice of Ireland Timothy Sullivan.
 Sullivan had in turn questionably appointed three High Court judges.
-The recent appointment of Patrick Lynch as the Attorney General of Ireland and even the pension of the outgoing Governor-General (Domhnall Ua Buachalla) needed to be legalised.
+The recent appointment of Patrick Lynch as the attorney general of Ireland and even the pension of the outgoing governor-general (Domhnall Ua Buachalla) needed to be legalised.

 Repeal

 The Executive Authority (External Relations) Act 1936 was repealed by The Republic of Ireland Act 1948, which came into force on 18 April 1949 when Ireland became an independent republic outside the Commonwealth of Nations.

-The new Act vested the powers formerly possessed by the King in the President of Ireland.
+The new act vested the powers formerly possessed by the king in the president of Ireland.